EnterpriseCharacteristicsESSnetBigData/StarterKit/URLsFinder/black_list_urls/README.md

 # Black List URLs

-This is the directory where a csv file with blacklisted URLs is located.
+This is the directory where a CSV file with blacklisted URLs is located (input for processing the data).
 An example file is present.